SAFETAG/SAFETAG/content/activities/recon-ng/recon-ng.md

 Reference the Creating API Keys Section below for quick links to setting up popular APIs.

-NOTE: Sample Keys - working keys may be different sizes than the randomly generated numbers in this example.
+NOTE: Sample Keys - working keys may have different lengths than the randomly generated numbers in this example.

 ##### First steps